Aemrox/aemrox.github.io/source/_posts/2016-01-25-ruby-fied-javascript-first-class-functions.markdown

 puts messing_with_procs #-> "'nothing' is wrong!"
 ```

-Lambdas are different, they almost create their own return scope, so if a lambda triggers the return keyword, it will exit the lambda code, but return to the method that called it.
+Lambdas are different, they do create their own return scope, so if a lambda triggers the return keyword, it will exit the lambda code, but return to the method that called it.

 ```ruby
 def sweet_sweet_lambdas